nicnosis/iu-courses/sp20/g360/index.md

    * Put everybody's name somewhere on the prototype
    * `submit` to Canvas for today's participation

+#### Wednesday
+Remember that we're not meeting in class Wednesday Feb 26th.
+You still need to complete the participation exercise

+__Participation__:
+Remember that for Project Two you need an idea.
+Your narrative/concept statement should be <100 words and describe what you intend to do for the project.

+I know you guys are still working on HW2 but this is a good way to get the ball rolling on the Project.

+Write out your concept and submit it to the Canvas `participation` assignment as a `.doc`/`.docx` file.
+This is due Sunday at 11:59pm.

+### At Home
  * `complete` [Homework Two](assignments/hw-figma.html).
 It is due `Friday Feb 28th @ 11:59pm`.
  * `begin` [Project Two](assignments/p2.html).
 It is due `Friday March 13th @ 11:59pm`.